TranNhatTan14/Obsidian/Data/Meditation.md

 The Salience Network is a network in the brain that coordinates your response to stress, among other stimuli.
 Studies have found that meditation can improve how and when the Salience Network is activated, reducing the negative effect stress can help your brain and body while improving your ability to recover after stressful events.

 > [!tip] Pair your meditation with something you already do daily like brush teeth before sleep

+- To form a daily habit, meditate at the same time each day

 # [[Mindfulness]] Meditation